learn-co-students/html-basics-well-formed-html-document-lab-online-web-prework/README.md

 To get started, open `index.html` in your text editor.

-## Add an Appropriate `doctype` Tag to the Top of an HTML File
+## Add an Appropriate `DOCTYPE` Tag to the Top of an HTML File

-The first step is always to add a `doctype` declaration at the top of the file indicating to the browser how the HTML should be handled, and, in particular, what [_mode_](https://developer.mozilla.org/en-US/docs/Web/HTML/Quirks_Mode_and_Standards_Mode) of HTML the page should be in.
-In modern web development, we can simply put `html` within the `doctype` declaration:
+The first step is always to add a `DOCTYPE` declaration at the top of the file indicating to the browser how the HTML should be handled, and, in particular, what [_mode_](https://developer.mozilla.org/en-US/docs/Web/HTML/Quirks_Mode_and_Standards_Mode) of HTML the page should be in.
+In modern web development, we can simply put `html` within the `DOCTYPE` declaration:

 ```html
 <!DOCTYPE html>